gabihodoroaga/blog-app-secrets/README.md

 # blog-app-secrets

-This sample is part of the [How to manage passwords in ASP.NET Core configuration files](https://hodo.ro/posts/post-05-aspnetcore-app-secrets/) tutorial.
+This project is part of the [How to manage passwords in ASP.NET Core configuration files](https://hodo.ro/posts/post-05-aspnetcore-app-secrets/) tutorial.
 See the tutorial for details.

 ## Build and run